 While these principles can seem confusing at first, they are actually fairly easy to apply, and keeping them in mind will make your side yard much more successful.

-Creating Unity in a Side Yard
+How to Create Unity in Your Side Yard

 Unity as a design principle means that the elements of both the hardscape (the structural elements) and the softscape (the plants) are chosen so they work together functionally and aesthetically.
 For example, if the home is constructed of wood-look siding, unity is enhanced if you use a wood for the fencing and a deck.
 A brick or stone house might call for different landscape materials to achieve unity.
 Unity is also enhanced if you use plants that are native to your area rather than exotic plants (plus, they'll be a lot easier to grow and manage).